raguilarsoriano/CapstonePod5/README.md

 ![image](https://user-images.githubusercontent.com/125094602/222841706-02b4b454-008c-4c7c-9e5e-977724a049cd.png)

 Business Recommendation #2:
-We conducted an analysis to determine the amount of budget to use to increase revenue.
-Based on our analysis, bigger budgets did not translate to higher revenue.
+We conducted an analysis to determine if a higher budget leads to higher revenue.
+Based on our analysis, higher budgets did not translate to higher revenue.

 ![image](https://user-images.githubusercontent.com/125094602/222847191-b1575a20-a537-4689-9a09-bf6b0690bb06.png)
 ![image](https://user-images.githubusercontent.com/125094602/222847223-16cc666d-4faf-4aec-916d-f78591dafb07.png)